 Literacy Coach’s Toolkit

 This toolkit offers listening comprehension strategies for Understanding Vocabulary and Identifying the Main Idea.
-These strategies can be used in a variety of contexts with a multitude of audio stories, along with sample lessons based on audio stories from the Listenwise collection.
+These strategies can be used in a variety of contexts with a multitude of audio stories, along with sample lessons based on audio stories from the Listenwise library.